 The syllabus is an essential tool to organize flight training but often creates havoc with expectations.
 Just because it is the third time in the plane does not mean this is “Lesson 3.”
-It is critical to be patient with this process; every learner has unique abilities.
-Early advancement seems like a benefit but actually leads to frustration and dropouts if real skills are not honestly learned and reinforced.
+It is critical to be patient with initial training; every learner has unique abilities.
+Very early advancement seems like a benefit but actually leads to frustration and dropouts if real skills are not honestly learned and reinforced.
 A syllabus can easily become a cruel master instead of a helpful guide.

 If you have a simulator you should teach and reinforce the basics in this low-pressure environment to build procedural memory.
 Every pro-level pilot program does exactly this, with paper cutout cockpits (it’s fun to watch high-time ATPs tapping on posters at Flight Safety.)
 Watch a master describe this process in this webinar.
 Their rule at CHS Flight School is “teach in the sim, practice in the air.”
 Simulators or procedure trainers allow efficient repetition and rapid mastery (“chair flying” is the same idea).
 “Instant repeat” builds skills and fixes problem areas.
 You will be amazed how fast people progress without the confusion and time pressure of a running engine (and less CFI frustration too).
 And this is (mostly) not yet scenario time; the basics require repetition building muscle memory.